benlansdell/ethome/docs/how-to.md

     * `label_key`: associates numbers with text labels for each behavior
     * `reverse_label_key`: associates text labels for each behavior number
 * `recordings.pose`, houses pose information:
-    * `body_parts`: list of body parts loaded from the DLC file(s)
+    * `body_parts`: list of body parts loaded from the DLC/SLEAP file(s)
-    * `animals`: list of animals loaded from the DLC files(s)
+    * `animals`: list of animals loaded from the DLC/SLEAP files(s)
     * `animal_setup`: dictionary detailing animal parts and names
-    * `raw_track_columns`: all original columns names loaded from DLC
+    * `raw_track_columns`: all original columns names loaded from DLC/SLEAP

 ## 2 Interpolate low-confidence pose tracking

-Some simple support for interpolating low-confidence tracks in DLC is provided.
+Some simple support for interpolating low-confidence tracks in DLC/SLEAP is provided.
 Often predicted locations below a given confidence level are noisy and unreliable, and better tracks may be obtained by removing these predictions and interpolating from more confident predictions on either side of the uncertain prediction.

 You can achieve this with
 ```python